Alexandru Bălțoi

-Alexandru "Alex" Bălţoi (born 21 June 1982) is a Romanian former footballer who played as a forward.
-Bălţoi made his Liga I debut on 4 March 2000 for Dinamo București, in a 1–0 victory against Extensiv Craiova.
-In his career Alex played for various Romanian clubs, among others: Dinamo București, Farul Constanţa, Oțelul Galați, Argeş Piteşti, UTA Arad, Brașov or Ceahlăul Piatra Neamţ.
-He also played for a short period in Moldova, for CSCA–Rapid Chişinău.
+Alexandru "Alex" Bălțoi (born 21 June 1982) is a Romanian former footballer who played as a forward.
+Bălțoi made his Liga I debut on 4 March 2000 for Dinamo București, in a 1–0 victory against Extensiv Craiova.
+In his career Alex played for various Romanian clubs, among others: Dinamo București, Farul Constanța, Oțelul Galați, Argeș Pitești, UTA Arad, Brașov or Ceahlăul Piatra Neamț.
+He also played for a short period in Moldova, for CSCA–Rapid Chișinău.
 Bălțoi retired in 2017, his last club was Liga III side Atletico Vaslui, where he was also the assistant manager, for a short time.

 Trivia

-In July 2017 Bălţoi was suspended by the Romanian Football Federation for match fixing attempt, after he sent a message to coach Alin Pânzaru (Dacia Unirea Brăila), suggesting that Brăila should lose at Academica Clinceni.
+In July 2017 Bălțoi was suspended by the Romanian Football Federation for match fixing attempt, after he sent a message to coach Alin Pânzaru (Dacia Unirea Brăila), suggesting that Brăila should lose at Academica Clinceni.
 Later, he would say: "That's a stupidity, an aberration.
 I made an April 1 joke with Alin Pânzaru (coach from Dacia Unirea Brăila).
 I told him to do this thing, but it was a joke.
 He took it seriously and went with the SMS to the Federation.
 I'm innocent.
 Anyway, I retired from football.
 Now I do some kinetotherapist classes."